haydenyoung/orbitdb-browser-example/README.md

 ### Launching browser B and replicating the database

 Open a new browser window on the same machine, preferably using a different browser application (for example, if you used Firefox for browser A, use Brave or Chromium for browser B).
-Navigate to http://localhost:5174/.
+Navigate to http://localhost:5173/.

 We want to replicate the database created on browser A on browser B.

 Go back to browser A and copy the first webrtc address.
-It will probably look something like:
+It will look something like:

 `/ip4/127.0.0.1/tcp/12345/ws/p2p/12D3KooWAJjbRkp8FPF5MKgMU53aUTxWkqvDrs4zc1VMbwRwfsbE/p2p-circuit/webrtc/p2p/12D3KooWNf2oFpL9AWRsnr38XyYZ8yfS5DuKB1Zij6faduALWoz6`